awsdocs/amazon-sagemaker-developer-guide/doc_source/API_AddTags.md

 # AddTags<a name="API_AddTags"></a>

 Adds or overwrites one or more tags for the specified Amazon SageMaker resource\.
-You can add tags to notebook instances, training jobs, hyperparameter tuning jobs, models, endpoint configurations, and endpoints\.
+You can add tags to notebook instances, training jobs, hyperparameter tuning jobs, batch transform jobs, models, labeling jobs, work teams, endpoint configurations, and endpoints\.

 Each tag consists of a key and an optional value\.
 Tag keys must be unique per resource\.
 For more information about tags, see For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/)\.